Assistance, supplies available to residents - The Tribune

 She said the county is also utilizing social media to spread word of warming stations and food availability.

-She said the county has also purchased palettes of water for those in need, which have been distributed to township across the county.
+She said the county has also purchased pallets of water for those in need, which have been distributed to township across the county.

 “Those are at the fire departments and trustees’ offices,” she said.
 “If families need water, they can go to those locations.”